Acquisition Project Toolkit for

 Resources to Use for Acquiring Farmland Conservation Easements

-RCO requires all farmland conservation easements to follow a template.
-There are two different templates depending upon if you are partnering with a land trust in the easement.
+RCO has developed a model agricultural conservation easement template.
 If the landowner has a lien or mortgage on the property, RCO will require a subordination agreement from the lender.
 RCO also requires a baseline Inventory for each conservation easement.
-Below are RCO’s requirements and examples for farmland conservation easements and baseline inventory reports.
+Below are RCO’s model agricultural conservation easement and requirements for baseline inventory reports.